LegacyModdingMC/UniMixins/README.md

 ### Build flags
 * `-Plocal`: use the locally built version of `unimix` when building the Mixin module.
     * Invoke `./gradlew publishToMavenLocal` in the UniMix repo first to install a local build.
+* `-PnoAltMixin`: do not build alternate flavors of the Mixin module, only UniMix.
+Used by the release workflow.

 ### Roadmap